ncovercash/dutch-fork-runners/md/home.md

 #### Interested in joining our team?

-We start 2023-24 conditioning Tuesday, May 9, and continue all summer until August 10 --- see our [Calendar](/Calendar) and [Join](/Join) tabs for more info.
+We start 2024-25 conditioning Tuesday, May 7, and continue all summer until August --- see our [Calendar](/Calendar) and [Join](/Join) tabs for more info.
+All info on planeths must be approved with physical dated April 1, 2024 or later before attending conditioning.

 ---

-#### Summer Camp Info (July 2023)
+#### Summer Camp Info (July 2024)

-We will have an optional week of day activities July 17-20.
+We will have an optional week of day activities July 14-18.
 More information to come via our [calendar](/Calendar) and Remind system.
 Camp fee will be paid directly to our Booster Club

 ---